j4shu/mention.nvim/README.md

 Collect file and line-range mentions (`@path`, `@path#L1-5`) into a single mention buffer and interleave free-text instructions for pasting into a coding agent such as Claude Code.
-One mention buffer per project (keyed by cwd), persisted across sessions as a plain file: open it and take its content from there.
+One mention buffer per project (keyed by cwd), persisted across sessions as a plain file: open it and yank.

 ## Requirements